Attribute accessible dicts and collections thereof

 Items that lack names are simply not processed.

-The more nested, complex, and irregular your data structures, the more valueable this becomes.
+The more nested, complex, and irregular your data structures, the more valuable this becomes.

 Serialization and Deserialization